brandonkal/inkjet/README.md

 1. Import support.
 Using markdown links, we can import and combine several inkjet files together.
 For instance, you can link to your main `inkjet.md` file and define project-specific tasks and overrides in the project-specific `inkjet.md` file.
 2. Investigate dependency management.
 The one thing we lose migrating from Makefiles is dependency tracking.
 Most of my makefiles are filled with .PHONY, but having tasks specify their dependencies is still a welcome option.
-3.

 ## Author

 Brandon Kalinowski.
-This is based on the mask project by Jake Deichert.
+This is based on the mask project by [Jake Deichert](https://github.com/jakedeichert).
 This started as a fork of that project and I've added many features such as aliases, interactive execution, preview mode, optional arguments.

 This is my first foray into the realm of Rust programming.